RossBoylan/mccli/README.md

 *Danger!* Simply using `npm install` will also install the packages.
 But it also updates the system, including the shortcuts `mc` to invoke the program, and possibly some libraries:
    * If you have the old version installed running `npm install` with the new version will likely trash the old installation.
-   * The shorcuts established by the installation are almost certainly ignorant of the python virtual environment which we recommend creating below.
+   * The shortcuts established by the installation are almost certainly ignorant of the python virtual environment which we recommend creating below.

 *Do not use the `-g` option to npm,* since the package, as part of the general behavior of `Node`, does not load packages from the global environment (!).